raspberrypilearning/blockscad-bug/en/step_5.md

 ![screenshot](images/bug-legs-disable.png)

-Enable the body again to continue working on your bug.
+Then enable the body again to continue working on your bug.

 --- /task ---

 --- task ---
 Now add another pair of legs.

-This time, rotate them by 30 degress so they stick out at an angle.
+Add another `scaled` `sphere` with the same settings.
+Then `rotate` it by `30` degress along the Z axis so the legs stick out at an angle.

 ![screenshot](images/bug-legs-2-annotated.png)

+Now your bug has two middle legs and one front leg and back leg each!

 --- /task ---

 --- task ---

-Can you add a third pair of legs so that the bug has two front legs and two back legs?
+Can you add a third pair of legs so that the bug has three complete sets of leg pairs?

 Your bug needs to look like this: